 These health centres are effectively ‘community hospitals’, covering all aspects of community health care including HIV testing & treatment, TB treatment, Immunisation, Family Planning, General care, Antenatal & Postnatal care, and maternity.

-Funding will invest in supplying piped water directly into wards, pathology labs and theatres, alongside reservoir tanks to ensure a continuous provision of water.
+Funding will invest in supplying piped water directly into wards, pathology labs and minor operating theatres, alongside reservoir tanks to ensure a continuous provision of water.
 Where absent, toilets, showers and handwashing facilities will be constructed for staff and patients.